-Two joint boards exist; the Central Scotland Valuation Joint Board, and the Clackmannanshire and Stirling Integration Joint Board.

-In addition to the Senior Councillors of the Council the Regulations also set out the remuneration payable to Councillors with the responsibility of a Convenor or a Vice-Convenor of a Joint Board such as a Central Scotland Valuation Joint Board.
+In addition to the Senior Councillors of the Council the Regulations also set out the remuneration payable to Councillors with the responsibility of a Convenor or a Vice-Convenor of a Joint Board.
+For Clackmannanshire, two joint boards exist; the Central Scotland Valuation Joint Board (CSVJB), and the Clackmannanshire and Stirling Integration Joint Board.

 The regulations require the remuneration to be paid by the Council of which the Convenor or Vice-Convenor (as the case may be) is a member.
-The Council is also required to pay any pension contributions arising from the Convenor or Vice-Convenor being a member of the Local Government Pension Scheme.
-In 2021/22 Clackmannanshire Council made payments of £3,278 (2020/21 £3,278.
-This is recovered from the Central Scotland Valuation Joint Board.
+The Council is also required to pay any related pension contributions arising from this appointment.

+As noted above, Clackmannanshire Council made payments of £312 in 2022/23 (2021/22 £3,278) to Councillor Holden for his role as the Vice-Convenor of the CSVJB.
+This amount is recovered in full from the CSVJB.

-The Council is reimbursed by the Clackmannanshire and Stirling Integration Joint Board for additional remuneration paid to the member from being a Convenor or Vice-Convenor of a Joint Board.
-There are no additional payments to members of the Clackmannanshire and Stirling Integration Joint Board.
+No Councillors undertook the roles of Convenor or Vice-Convenor of the Clackmannanshire and Stirling Integration Joint Board in 2022/23 or 2021/22 therefore no additional payments were made.